By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 If I do this will my family or friends be proud of me?

 There are lots of goals that you could accomplish.
-Ask yourself if this goal is something you would want your children sharing at school.
+Ask yourself if this goal is something you would want your children to share at school.
 Would you be proud that you accomplished this thing or is this a goal that needs to remain in the secret darkness?

 Is it worth doing?